abdulsemiu-atanda/DMS-Mobile/README.md

 ## Adding a Feature
 - Create your branch off master as follows `YOUR_NAME/TYPE/FEATURE-DETAIL`.
-- Commit your changes and make a Pull request to master
+- Commit your changes and make a Pull request to master.

 # Reporting Issue
 Found something out of place or a feature request please create an issue [here](https://github.com/abdulsemiu-atanda/DMS-Mobile/issues)